 Organic Goji Berries | Whole

-These goji berries are dried to a very low moisture content giving them the longest shelf-life possible.
+These organic goji berries are dried to a very low moisture content giving them the longest shelf-life possible.
 Some are actually crunchy.
 This is done to reduce oxidation, degradation, and inhibit fermentation of the berries.
 They can be stored at room temperature out of sunlight.
-Since they come in re-sealable foil bags, this can easily be done by simply placing them in a cupboard or pantry.
+Since they come in resealable foil bags, this can easily be done by simply placing them in a cupboard or pantry.

-How do I use Goji berries?In China and Tibet, the berries are usually eaten raw or made into teas or added to hot cereals and soups.
-If you look for Asian recipes using dried goji berries you will find such things as chicken soup or a warm hot grain cereal that has goji berries added to it.
-Asians make a tea by boiling herbs and the goji fruit in water.
+In China and Tibet, the berries are usually eaten raw, made into teas, or added to hot cereals and soups.
+If you look for Asian recipes using dried goji berries, you will find such things as chicken soups or warm hot grain cereal that has goji berries added to it.
+Asians make a goji berry tea by boiling herbs and the goji fruit in water.

-Lycium barbarum is the genus and species (Latin Name) for the true goji berry.
+Lycium barbarum is the genus and species (latin name) for the true goji berry.
 This berry predominantly grows in an area referred to as the "goji belt" which is located in northern China and flows into some mountainous areas of Tibet.
 Nature does not recognize political boundaries so the actual country is not as important as the soil and climate conditions.

 Optimal dryness for our berries yields approximately 10.0% moisture content.
 This ensures a tasty, ready to eat berry with a long shelf life.
 Goji berries are harvested during a six week period in the fall with a short, much smaller harvest season in July preceding it to catch the early berries.
 These berries must be dry enough to preserve them until the next harvest a year later.